agata-anastazja/CV/README.md

 I have a curious mind and I think learning is the single most important skill as a programmer.
 Based on workshops and conferences I have attended, I have started picking up Elixir.
 I think the best way to learn is to learn through doing, so after listening about using serveless architecture at AWS Builder day I joined a team using this approach.

 **Leadership**
 I have co-organized hands on Continous Integration and Continous Delivery workshops for developers.
+About 80 people participated in about 6 iterations.
 I have also been put forward for my involvement in empowering underrepresented groups.
 Thanks to my 6th sense, I can lead you to cookies.

 **Communication**
 Because I care about our teams communicating better, I run and sometimes present at biweekly Show and Tell meetings.
 It gives team members of all positions and background the opportunity to talk about their work and share their learnings.
 It's where our product people get an overview of projects they have not worked with, their current state and direction.
 Good communication and clear vision.
 Now, did anyone see my glasses?